-Once the VH and VL sequence are known, inserts for cloning into the plasmids can be generated.
-In pFUSEss-CHIg-mA, the constant region of the mouse IgA heavy chain is preceded by a multiple cloning site containing four unique restriction sites: EcoRI, EcoRV, XhoI, and NheI.
-Using EcoRI as the 5' cloning site ensures that the cloned VH will follow the IL2 signal sequence without unwanted additional amino-acids.
-Use NheI as the 3' cloning site in order to preserve the exact IgA amino acid sequence.
-We recommend introducing by PCR the EcoRI and NheI sites at the VH boundaries.
-Care must be taken to preserve the correct reading frame when placing the cloning sites on the variable sequence.
+Once the VH and VL sequences are known, inserts for cloning into the plasmids can be generated.
+In pFUSEss-CHIg-rhG1, the constant region of rhesus monkey IgG1 heavy chain is preceded by a multiple cloning site containing five unique restriction sites: EcoRI, EcoRV, XhoI, Eco47III and NheI.
+Using EcoRI as the 5' cloning site ensures that the cloned VH will follow the hIL2 signal sequence without unwanted additional amino-acids.
+In pFUSE-CHIg-rhG1, use NheI as the 3' cloning site for the VH in order to preserve the IgG1 constant domain amino acid sequence.
+Alternatively, Eco47III can be used as 3' site.

+NB: Care must be taken to preserve the reading frame.